Advanced UTM Naming Conventions Guide (Complete Framework)

 • Increased consistency: Having a convention that your team follows means that the team will be much more consistent about how UTMs are built.
 This also means the data will be more accurate.

-• Faster workflow: A naming convention will make it easy for even a new team member to work fast when adding UTM parameters to links.
+• Faster workflow: Established convention will make it easy for even a new team member to work fast when adding UTM parameters to links.

 • More scale: You’ll be able to grow your campaigns faster thanks to the combination of higher confidence in the data and the increased ease of taking action.